domino777/perly/README.md

 perly
 =====

-This perl programm is usefull for rename film's downloaded from "legal" way o.O
+This perl programm is usefull for rename the films downloaded from "legal" way o.O

 Perly remove all brackets and its contents ( [DivX-ENg-blahblah] or (bla bla bla) ) and also remove all words contained in a blacklist inside the script.